-Supported by a Vocations Team led by Revd Chris North, 14 candidates were sponsored for ordination during 2018.
-Eight were Incumbent Status, six were under 39 and two were from BAME backgrounds.
+17 candidates were sponsored for ordination during 2019.
+Twelve were Incumbent Status, eight were under 39 and two were from BAME backgrounds.

-Eight candidates entered into the Formation year for Licensed Lay Ministry in 2018.
-Five people were licensed and admitted as Licensed Lay Ministers in September 2018.
+Seven candidates entered into the Formation year for Licensed Lay Ministry in 2019.
+Eight people were licensed and admitted as Licensed Lay Ministers in September 2019, two further LLMs were welcomed into the Diocese of Bristol, having previously been licensed and admitted in another diocese.